 Posters

-KADRI K, Cortes N, Casanova C (2019, September).
-The pulvinar activity modulation modify the neural synchronisation through the cortical hierarchy of visual areas.
-Sorbonne University (Paris, France)

-KADRI K, Yaakub S, Scholl J, Hosking B, Komarnyckyj M, Rushworth M, Klein-Flugge M, Fouragnan E. Tenth Symposium on Biology of Decision-Making (Paris, France).
+KADRI K, Yaakub S, Scholl J, Hosking B, Komarnyckyj M, Rushworth M, Klein-Flugge M, Fouragnan E. FENS forum (Paris, France, 2022).
 Towards a new dimensional approach to addiction: linking addiction markers to the connectivity profiles of striatum subdivisions

-KADRI K, Yaakub S, Scholl J, Hosking B, Komarnyckyj M, Rushworth M, Klein-Flugge M, Fouragnan E. NeuroFrance 2021 (Strasbourg, France).
+KADRI K, Yaakub S, Scholl J, Hosking B, Komarnyckyj M, Rushworth M, Klein-Flugge M, Fouragnan E. Tenth Symposium on Biology of Decision-Making (Paris, France, 2021).
 Towards a new dimensional approach to addiction: linking addiction markers to the connectivity profiles of striatum subdivisions

-Scientific Outreach
+KADRI K, Yaakub S, Scholl J, Hosking B, Komarnyckyj M, Rushworth M, Klein-Flugge M, Fouragnan E. NeuroFrance 2021 (Strasbourg, France, 2021).
+Towards a new dimensional approach to addiction: linking addiction markers to the connectivity profiles of striatum subdivisions

+KADRI K, Cortes N, Casanova C. The pulvinar activity modulation modify the neural synchronisation through the cortical hierarchy of visual areas.
+Sorbonne University (Paris, France, 2019)

+SCIENTIFIC OUTREACH

+Computational Properties of the Prefrontal Cortex 2022: Booklet and general organization assistant

+The CPPC 7th workshop was held between the 23rd and the 26th of March 2022 in Oxford University (Oxford, UK).
+I oversaw the creation and design of the booklet.
+In addition, in collaboration with students from different university, we help with the general organization of the event.

 Connectome in Science : Editor in Chief for “New technologie” topic ; Editor

 It is an association of students union, PhD, engineers and researchers that link the different actors of science.
 The purpose of this union is to share scientific knowledge in a wide range of disciplines!
 We have 3 major aims: create, share and educate.
 This growing network is already supported by Sorbonne University.